James Berry (poet): Early life and education

+Career in Great Britain

-Settling in 1948 in Great Britain, he attended night school, trained and worked as a telegrapher in London, while also writing.
-He has been reported as saying: "I knew I was right for London and London was right for me.
+Settling in 1948 in Great Britain, Berry attended night school, trained and worked as a telegrapher in London, while also writing.
+He was reported as saying: "I knew I was right for London and London was right for me.
 London had books and accessible libraries."
+He later moved to live in Brighton for a period in the late 1970s to the late 1990s.